jtonglet/jtonglet/README.md

 # Hi, I'm Jonathan 👋

-I am a Master student at KULeuven, majoring in Data Science.
+I recently graduated from KULeuven, majoring in Data Science.
+I will pursue an advanced Master's degree in AI next academic year, with a specialization in Speech and Language Processing.

 I am interested in conducting research at the intersection of Data Science and Social Sciences, including :